Apply

 4. If an investigation is warranted, the allegation is also reported to the Chair of the Audit and Risk Management Committee.

-Investigating Allegations of Wrongdoing
+Investigating Allegations of Financial Wrongdoing

 1. The investigator will do an initial assessment and determine if an investigation team is necessary.
 If necessary, the investigator will contact the University officers and others (i.e. legal counsel, forensic or IT experts) with the required expertise, or an external investigation team may be contracted to perform some or all of the investigation.

+3. The investigator coordinates the investigation, consulting with legal counsel and others (if/as necessary).
+The investigation timeframe will depend on the situation and the complexity of the allegation.
 Once an investigation begins, all inquiries about the allegation should be directed to the investigator.

 4. The investigator reports the investigation procedures, findings, conclusions, and recommendations to the Chief Governance Officer, or to the Chair of the Audit and Risk Management Committee if the allegation or findings involve any of the Senior Executives, and to the Office of Internal Audit if the investigation is not performed by this office.

-5. All University members, including the reporter, the accused and their advisors, shall fully cooperate with the investigator and provide the information required for the investigation.
+5. All members, including the reporter, the accused and their advisors, shall fully cooperate with the investigator and provide the information required for the investigation.

 7. The Office of Internal Audit files all electronic and hardcopy files and documents related to the investigation according to the established record retention and archiving schedule.